aliumujib/NaijaAreaPicker-android/README.md

 ** Write attributes for easier use
 ** Add ability to remove filters button
 ** Add ability to remove LGAs button
+** Get it on jitpack or jcenter so boys can download straight up!
+Jcenter cost sha .. so una no go vex.
+I’d like to see what you build with this fish tho

 #How to use